 In sum, if Jesus knew what was on Judas’ mind, which being Jesus he surely did, are we to believe that he would have ordered Judas to betray him, thereby sentencing Judas to eternal damnation and himself to crucifixion, without exchanging in advance at least a few words of agreement, disagreement, surprise, encouragement … something.
 I’m sorry, that is simply not believable.

 The Gospels writers reported the crucifixion event as a betrayal because that is what it looked like to them.
 But was it?
 Something is missing.
 I suspect the incident unfolded differently than it was reported.
 And if so, we may owe it to Judas and to Jesus to rethink our perception of it.

 Thus, the following suggested exchange.

-The full text of my book “In The Beginning” is at Amazon Kindle and here.
+The full text of my book “In The Beginning” is here.

 To return to TZF’s Home Page, please click here

 or on the words “The Zoo Fence” at the top of any page.